basementstudio/blender-bezier-exporter/README.md

 We adapted it to export `json` instead of `csv`.

 # Why this?
-This plug-in comes from the necesity of avoiding handcrafting bezier curves mostly when they are related to some other geometry.
+This plug-in comes from the necessity of avoiding handcrafting bezier curves mostly when they are related to some other geometry.
 Why can't we just export them as we do with our `gltf` models?
 Remember that `gltf` doesn't support bezier data like points + handles info.

 There's where this plug-in makes sense.
 Imagine you need a spline that travels through a castle model, to animate the camera position for example.
 Crafting